angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 hand with one of these and / or some light permission like Daze can be effective.
-Again, trying to achieve a quick win is favoured as often the graveyard decks can skimp on stack based interaction however do be mindful of tools like Mindbreak Trap which can be be brought in or opposing Surgical Extractions or similar.
+Again, trying to achieve a quick win is favoured as often the graveyard decks can skimp on stack based interaction however do be mindful of tools like Mindbreak Trap which can be brought in or opposing Surgical Extractions or similar.
 If you end up with a slower hand then mitigate their disruption with your soft permission and try and find a Doomsday as quickly as possible.